-NIMAA was created by health care organizations to meet the workforce needs of health care employers and enrolled its first class of students in the fall of 2016.
+NIMAA was created by healthcare organizations to meet the workforce needs of healthcare employers and enrolled its first class of students in the fall of 2016.
 The main campus is located in Colorado and NIMAA offers its medical assistant program in many states (see State Authorization section).
-NIMAA enjoys long-term relationships with multiple health clinics that support student placements for team-based care externships.
+NIMAA shares long-term partnerships with multiple health clinics that support student placements for team-based care externships.